 On April 20, 2020, a shareholder of the Company filed a putative class action against the Company, its former Chief Executive Officer, its current Chief Financial Officer and others in the United States District Court for the Southern District of New York seeking damages of an unspecified amount for alleged false and misleading statements regarding certain proceeds from the issuance of long-term debt that were held in escrow to make interest payments in the event of a default thereof.
 On May 5, 2020, another shareholder of the Company filed a putative class action against the same defendants alleging substantially similar causes of action.
 On June 16, 2020, four separate motions for consolidation, appointment as lead plaintiff, and approval of lead counsel were filed.
 On July 9, 2020, the court issued an order consolidating the various class actions complaints along with U.S. Hi-Med Matter (as set forth below) and appointed a lead plaintiff and lead counsel.
 On July 23, 2020, the parties filed a stipulation and proposed scheduling and coordination order to coordinate the pleadings for the consolidated actions.
 On September 4, 2020, the lead plaintiff filed a consolidated amended class action complaint.
 On October 14, 2020, the court issued a stipulation and scheduling and coordination order, which requires that the defendants answer, move, or otherwise respond to the amended complaints no later than November 20, 2020.
-On November 20, 2020, the Company and its current Chief Financial Officer's reply to the opposition is due on February 22, 2021.
+On November 20, 2020, the Company and its current Chief Financial Officer filed a motion to dismiss.
+The Company and its Chief Financial Officer's reply to the opposition was filed on February 22, 2021.

-U.S. Hi-Med Matter
+IIS Hi-Med Matter

 On April 19, 2020, Hi-Med LLC ("Hi-Med"), an equity holder and a holder of an Unsecured Convertible Debenture in the principal amount of \$5,000,000 filed a complaint in the United States District Court for the Southern District of New York against the Company, certain of the Company's current and former directors and officers and other defendants.
 Hi-Med is seeking damages of an unspecified amount and the full principal amount of the Unsecured Convertible Debenture against the Company, for among other things, alleged breaches of provisions of the Unsecured Convertible Debentures and the related debenture purchase agreement as well as alleged violations of Federal securities laws, including Sections 10(b), 10b-5 and 20(a) of the Exchange Act and common law fraud relating to alleged false and misleading statements regarding certain proceeds from the issuance of long-term debt that were held in escrow to make interest payments in the event of a default thereof.
 On July 9, 2020, the court issued an order consolidating the class action matter with the shareholder class action referenced above.
-On July 23, 2020, the parties filed a stipulation and proposed scheduling and coordination order, which requires that the defendants answer, move, or otherwise respond to the amended complaint.
+On July 23, 2020, the parties filed a stipulation and proposed scheduling and coordination order to coordinate the pleadings for the consolidated actions.
+On September 4, 2020, Hi-Med filed an amended complaint.
+On October 14, 2020, the court issued a stipulation and scheduling and coordination order, which requires that the defendants answer, move, or otherwise respond to the amended complaints no later than November 20, 2020.
+On November 20, 2020, the Company and certain of its current officers and directors filed a motion to dismiss Hi-Med's amended complaint.
 On January 8, 2021, Hi-Med filed an opposition to the motion to dismiss.
-The reply to the opposition by the Company and certain of its current officers and directors is due on February 22, 2021.
+The reply to the opposition by the Company and certain of its current officers and directors was filed on February 22, 2021.